ChanukyaV/test-code-builder/README.md

-# Analytics Buddy
+# Test Code Builder

-Repository for the Analytics buddy chrome extension.
+Repository for the Test Code Builder chrome extension.

 ## Overview

-Analytics buddy is a chrome extension that will help us in developing automation scripts, running data flows at a time etc..
+Test Code Builder is a chrome extension that will help us in developing automation scripts, running data flows at a time etc..

 ## Setup